fweiss/mcu-gif/README.md

 The following command will run the tests and display the test report:
 ``make test``

+## Building and running with CMake
+The project has been cobverted from make to CMake.
+There's a bug in ccspec.
+In submodules/ccspec/src/CMakeLists.txt, in the target_include_directories command, replace CMAKE_SOURCE_DIR with CMAKE_CURRENT_SOURCE_DIR.

 ## Unit testing with gtest (deprecated)
 This project was originally developed with TDD using gtest.